 Regional and local authorities ensure on-the-ground implementation of national Roma integration strategies.
 The EU supports many projects stimulating exchanges between regional and local authorities, including the Eurocities Task Force; the MATRIX project; and the Roma-net project.
 The European Commission also follows work done by the Council of Europe (including the Alliance of Cities on Roma inclusion) and co-finances the ROMACT project and the ROMED programme.

-The LERI project from the FRA multi-annual Roma programme brings together local authorities and residents, in particular Roma, to investigate how they can best be involved in Roma integration actions.
+The Local engagement for Roma inclusion (LERI) project from the FRA multi-annual Roma programme brings together local authorities and residents, in particular Roma, to investigate how they can best be involved in Roma integration actions.
 In 22 localities the engagement of local stakeholders, including Roma, is facilitated to enable Roma inclusion in joint efforts.

 International organisations like the Council of Europe, the United Nations (OHCHR, UNDP, UNICEF) and the World Bank do essential work, and the European Commission co-operates with them.
 The European Commission also draws on the research done during the Decade of Roma Inclusion.